moka-guys/dnanexus_varscan2/Readme.md

 ## What does this app output?
 This app will output a vcf file for each sample detailing CNV or SNV variants called.

+It will also produce a samtools flagstat file, which summarises the bitwise flags present in the BAM file.
+This can be used to explain an empty mpileup file which does not get processed by Varscan.

-For detailed information about the analysis, consult the [Varscan manual](https://dkoboldt.github.io/varscan/using-varscan.html)
+For detailed information about the analysis, consult the [Varscan manual](https://dkoboldt.github.io/varscan/using-varscan.html) and [Samtools flagstat](http://www.htslib.org/doc/samtools.html).

-VCF files are output to the folder `/output`
+VCF files are output to the folder `/output` and flagstat to the folder `/QC`.